devaultcrypto/devault/doc/build-unix.md

 --------
 To help make your devault installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
-This can be disabled with:

-Hardening Flags:

-	./configure --enable-hardening
-	./configure --disable-hardening

 Hardening enables the following features: